koher/try-swift-2016/slides.md

 }
 ```

 ^ With `try`, it's obvious which lines can throw an error.
-And it makes much easier to check what kinds of errors can be thrown in the function.
+And it makes it much easier to check what kinds of errors can be thrown in the function.

 ^ If `throws` were typed, it would be safer.
 But I think _marked propagation_ removed the worst part of untyped `throws`, and untyped `throws` is a reasonable trade-off between type safety and simplicity.